soh335/airshow-ios/README.md

 **it is alpha quority**

-airshow is play slideshow on appletv. if you want to play other site ( currently, default sites is only tumblr ), you can write source.
+airshow is playing slideshow on appletv. if you want to play other site ( currently, default sites is only tumblr ), you can write source.
 Source is plugin for airshow.